Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Introduction

 In this paper we derive an adaptive ROM (AROM) based on adaptive re-calibration of the reduced modal basis with MTA correction, which allows us to maintain arbitrary accuracy also in the case of large and non-linear structural deformations.
 The AROM is imbedded into the loosely coupled partitioned FSI algorithm proposed by \citet{Vito}.
-We employ a finite-volume method for solving the three-dimensional compressible Navier-Stokes equations on block-structured adaptive Cartesian grids and an unstructured finite-element method for the discretization of the structural domain.
-The time-varying interface between fluid and solid is accounted for by the cut-element based Immersed Boundary Method (IBM) that was introduced by \citet{Orley} and then extended to deformable structures and compressible FSI applications by \citet{Vito}.
-The essential original contribution of this work is the development and demonstration of a novel FSI-AROM algorithm, capable of handling non-linear deformations accurately with high computational efficiency.
+We employ an established high-fidelity turbulence resolving finite-volume method for solving the three-dimensional compressible Navier-Stokes equations on block-structured adaptive Cartesian grids (INCA, \url{https://inca-cfd.org}) and an unstructured finite-element method for the discretization of the structural domain (CalculiX, \url{http://www.calculix.de}).
+The time-varying fluid-structure interface is accounted for by the cut-element based Immersed Boundary Method (IBM) that was introduced by \citet{Orley} and then extended to deformable structures and compressible FSI applications by \citet{Vito}.
+The CFD solver is designed to provide (close to) ideal parallel scalability on thousands of cores \citep{inca_par}.
+Due the small time step size imposed by the resolution requirements of compressible fluid flows and the necessarily synchronous nature of alternating between the CFD and CSM at each time step, the CSM solver constitutes the critical run-time bottleneck in this framework.
+The essential original contribution of this work is the development and demonstration of a novel FSI-AROM algorithm, which is capable of handling structures with large, non-linear deformations accurately with high computational efficiency.

 The paper is structured as follows: The governing equations of the fluid and structure and the numerical formulation are presented in Sections \ref{sec:mathmodel} and \ref{sec:nummodel}.
 The coupling algorithm for non-matching time-varying interfaces is presented in Section \ref{sec:coupling}.
 The novel FSI-AROM method is derived in Section \ref{sec:AROM}.
 In Section \ref{sec:2d_prob} we validate the FSI-AROM method for linear and non-linear problems, and demonstrate the prediction capabilities for flow-induced buckling of a three-dimensional thin semi-spherical shell.
-A final discussions and concluding remarks are given in Section \ref{sec:conclusion}.
+A final discussion and concluding remarks are given in Section \ref{sec:conclusion}.